kylays/kylays/README.md

 - 👋 Hi, I’m Kyla!
 I'm currently a student at Caltech where I am studying computer science.
 - 💞️ I’m interested in learning more about web development, game design, data visualization.
-- 🌱 I’m currently learning web development, machine learning, ruby on rails test development.
+- 🌱 I’m currently learning web development, machine learning, Ruby on Rails test development.
 - 📫 You can contact me on LinkedIn: https://www.linkedin.com/in/kyla-yu-swanson-947a941bb/

 <!---